best-practice-and-impact/ons-spark/ons-spark/spark-concepts/join-concepts.md

 #### Sort Merge Join Example

-Let's see an example of a sort merge join and then look at the plan and the Spark UI.
+Let us see an example of a sort merge join and then look at the plan and the Spark UI.
 The example uses the Animal Rescue (as CSV) and Population (as parquet) datasets, left joining on the `postcode_district`.
 Note that we are disabling automatic broadcast joins by setting `spark.sql.autoBroadcastJoinThreshold` to `-1`; broadcast joins are covered in the next section.
 First, start a Spark session, read the data and select and rename the relevant columns:
 ````{tabs}
 ```{code-tab} py
 import os